csoren/cpp-exceptions/Guide.md

 ## 1.1.4.
 Don't throw exceptions when constructing or destroying exception objects
 Exception class constructors *should* be strictly `noexcept`, exception class destructors must *never* throw an exception.
 Throwing an exception while `delete`'ing an exception object as part of a stack unwind will cause an unrecoverable error and a call to `std::terminate`.

 There are legitimate uses of throwing an exception in constructors, for instance when a memory allocation fails.
-There is no other way to communicate this error.
+There is no other way to communicate this error, but you will be throwing a completely different exception than what you intended.

 STL exceptions' constructors, destructors and assignment operators are marked `noexcept`, try to follow this pattern.